SaraGhazanfari/R-LPIPS/README.md

 Semantic Similarity Attack</a>.
 For --perturbed_input three options are available "x_0" or "x_1" or "x_0/x_1".

-To test the robustness of trained model to adversarial data we have provided two options:
+To test the robustness of the trained model to adversarial data we have provided two options:
 1- Calculating the accuracy of the model on the perturbed test data:

 ```